Jub Jub (musician): Personal life

 In 2016, in an interview with MTV Base, Jub Jub's ex-girlfriend, fellow South African artist Kelly Khumalo accused Jub Jub of physically abusing her.
 Khumalo claimed that during Jub Jub's 2010 arrest for a drag racing incident, she was "dealing with a partner who [was] going through a very serious case, who was also very abusive, emotionally and physically".
 Jub Jub has denied the accusations.
-Khumalo revealed in June 2019 she does not allow Jub Jub to see his son.In 2021, his ex-girlfriend, Amanda du-Pont accused him of having raped her during their relationship over a decade ago.
-This followed an interview that was conducted by Jub Jub on “Podcast and Chill with MacG” where he said he smashed her.
+Khumalo revealed in June 2019 she does not allow Jub Jub to see his son.
+In 2021, his ex-girlfriend, Amanda du-Pont accused him of having raped her during their relationship over a decade ago.
+This followed an interview that was conducted by Jub Jub on "Podcast and Chill with MacG" where he said he slept with her.